Extinction event: 1. Late Ordovician mass extinction, 445–444 Ma

-Despite the popularization of these five events, there is no definite line separating them from other extinction events; using different methods of calculating an extinction's impact can lead to other events featuring in the top five.
+Despite the common presentation focusing only on these five events, no measure of extinction shows any definite line separating them from the many other Phanerozoic extinction events that appear only slightly lesser catastrophes; further, using different methods of calculating an extinction's impact can lead to other events featuring in the top five.

-Older fossil records are more difficult to interpret.
+Fossil records of older events are more difficult to interpret.
 This is because: